 Who are we?

-The Writers’ Guild of Great Britain (WGGB) is a trade union representing professional writers in TV, film, theatre, radio, books, comedy, poetry, animation and videogames.
+The Writers’ Guild of Great Britain (“WGGB”, “we”, “us”, “our”) is a trade union representing professional writers in TV, film, theatre, radio, books, comedy, poetry, animation and videogames.
 Our members also include emerging and aspiring writers.

-We are a registered data controller under the under the Data Protection Act (1998).
-We take your privacy very seriously.
+We are registered as a data controller under the Data Protection Act (2018).

 How we use your information

 This privacy notice tells you what to expect when WGGB collects personal information.
-It applies to information we collect about:
+It applies to information we collect from and about:

 You will also find information about your rights, and what to do if you have a question, concern or would like to make a complaint.

-WGGB is the data controller for the information you provide to us during the application process and throughout your membership.
+WGGB acts as a data controller in respect of the information you provide to us during the application process and throughout your membership.

-By joining WGGB, you agree to our processing your personal information, including sensitive personal information such as trade union membership for the purposes set out below.
+By joining WGGB, you agree to our processing of your personal information, including sensitive personal information such as trade union membership, for the purposes set out below.

-We reserve the right to access and disclose individually identifiable information to enable us to comply with applicable laws and lawful Government requests to operate its systems and protect itself or its users.
+We reserve the right to access and disclose personally identifiable information to enable us to comply with applicable laws and lawful Government requests, to operate our systems or to protect ourselves or our members.

 If you have any queries about the membership application process, please contact us at firstname.lastname@example.org